cpamanager/php-lib/README.md

 The first thing you have to do is to obtain the API KEY.
 You can do this by registering a new account.
 Later thigs are getting even simpler :)

-The basic call fort creating and changing the status of a transaction could look like below:
+The basic call for creating and changing the status of a transaction could look like below:

 ```
 // Create the ApiClient object.
 Remember that the domain has to exist (be added) to CPAMANAGER.NET account.